An Evening of Live Hawaiian Music and Dance

 To select a seat:

 1. Click a colored circle on the chart below.
+Blue seats are VIP and green seats are general admission.

-2. An enlarged seating section will open--click an outlined circle to choose your seat number and price (standard or child for general admission).
+2. An enlarged seating section will open--click an outlined circle to see seat details and a small pop-up window opens that displays the seat number and price points.

 TicketSpice Event Ticketing Software